GRIMaxx/myshop/README.md

 ---

-*(The full backend implementation is private.
+*(The full backend implementation is branches private.
 This repository focuses on architecture.)*

 ---